Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 For future reference, note that~\eqref{eq_Lacoin_1} is a statement on the Hausdorff distance $d_{\mathcal H}$ of $N^{-1}\Gamma^N_{tN^2}$ and $\Gamma_t$ at each time $t\geq 0$.
 The Hausdorff distance between two non-empty, compact sets $A,B\subset \R^2$ reads:

-The proof of~\eqref{eq_Lacoin_1}-\eqref{eq_Lacoin_2} relies strongly on two ingredients.
-The first ingredient is the fact that the zero temperature Glauber dynamics has the monotonicity property (see e.g. Section 3.3 in \cite{Martinelli1999}): for two spin configurations $\sigma,\eta$, write $\sigma \leq \eta$ when $\sigma_i\leq \eta_i$ for each $i\in(\Z^*)^2$.
-There is then a coupling such that, with probability $1$, $\sigma_t\leq \eta_t$ for all $t\geq 0$.\\ The second ingredient is the observation that local portions of the interface can be mapped to one-dimensional interacting particle processes, in particular to the symmetric simple exclusion process (SSEP), which is well known.
-This mapping is detailed in Section~\ref{sec_heuristics}.
+The proof of~\eqref{eq_Lacoin_1}--\eqref{eq_Lacoin_2} relies strongly on two ingredients.
+The first ingredient is the fact that the zero temperature Glauber dynamics has the monotonicity property (see e.g. Section 3.3 in \cite{Martinelli1999}): for two spin configurations $\sigma,\eta$, write $\sigma \leq \eta$ when $\sigma(i)\leq \eta(i)$ for each $i\in(\Z^*)^2$.
+There is then a coupling such that, with probability $1$, $\sigma_t\leq \eta_t$ for all $t\geq 0$.

+The second ingredient is the observation that local portions of the interface can be mapped to one-dimensional interacting particle processes, in particular to the symmetric simple exclusion process (SSEP), which is well known.
+This mapping will also be used in the present paper and is detailed in Section~\ref{sec_heuristics}.